The Game of Self.

 If you only knew what you were doing and how it worked…

-This is “the what” and “the how” of getting what you actually want… what that even is, and the how to actually do it… Get what you want.
+This is “the what” and “the how” of getting what you actually want — understanding what that even is, and learning how to actually do it… Get what you want.

 Said another way: what you’re already doing and how it works.

 One more time in yet another way?
 Sure.
-What you gotta do in order to get what you want.
-And stop getting what you don’t want.
+It’s about recognizing what you need to do to get what you want — and stop getting what you don’t.

-Which, like every game, is determined by its rules… the ground rules that establish the game.
-We’ll circle back to this shortly…
+It’s a game, like every game, and it is determined by its rules… the ground rules that establish the game.
+We’ll revisit this shortly…

-The key to it all… (the instructions, if you will.)
+The key to it… (the instructions, if you will.)

 This is “That Game.”